motivational-dragon/Potion-Blender/README.md

 Then, throw a potion into the cauldron.
 It can be any vanilla potion that is not Splash or Lingering.
 The potion effects will be the base of your combined brew.
 You can then add up to two more potions (neither splash nor lingering) to add their effects to the final product.

+*Note that throwing any combined potion into the cauldron is strongly discouraged*

 ### 3 - The final ingredient

 Now it is time to finish the brewing and choose the type of potion you desire.
 You may choose one of three of these ingredients :